 In addition to Junior Suites, Cayena Beach Villa offers third-floor Deluxe Suites with king-sized custom beds, a double-length personal balcony (also facing the beach), and two bathrooms (one for showering, the other with a toilet and sink).

-These top-floor guest rooms are further off the ground, offering Caribbean Sea views and greater privacy, not to mention higher ceilings.
+These top-floor guest rooms are higher off the ground, offering Caribbean Sea views, greater privacy, and higher ceilings.

 Food and Drinks